The Pattaya to Hua Hin ferry service officially launched in 2017, and has gone from strength to strength during 2018.

-7. What Does the Ferry Look Like?
+9. What Does the Ferry Look Like?

-8. Where Can I Buy Tickets Online?
+10. Where Can I Buy Tickets Online?

 The TTL Take…

 At 2,400 Baht per person for a return ticket it's not cheap compared with a minivan journey that costs 500 Baht.

-But arguably it's safer than a ride in a minivan.
+That said, it's arguably safer than a ride in a minivan.
 It cuts journey time down by a third too.

 It's not a trip you'd pay to do on a weekly basis, but as a treat, or as part of a holiday, it's a positive addition to Thailand's tourism industry.